 In 2013 I was slowly dipping my toes back into the hobby.
 Topps Archives was my gateway drug.
 The nostalgia was overwhelming after opening a blaster box of Topps Archives found on my local Wal-Mart shelf.
 That was in 2012.
 Fast forward a year and Allen & Ginter also became a hobby favorite.
+And then I found a Cubs Topps Archives giveaway from Wrigley Field.
 I was all in.

 After working the summer of 2012 with the Cubs minor league affiliate, Peoria Chiefs, I quickly became a Javier Baez fan.
 I was buying up Javier Baez minor league cards, and Bowman cards, and anything I could find of the team’s top prospect.
 One day I discovered a quirky “Future Stars” card of Baez with Jorge Soler and Albert Almora in the style of 1982 Topps.
 I was born in 1982, so it’s one of my sleeper favorite Topps designs.